THE TRAGEDY OF THE SEA OF MARMORA

 With an introduction by N.G.
 Kyriakides, Delegate of the Central Committee of Unredeemed Greeks, Athenes, Greece.

-This 13 page booklet comprises the testimony of Mr P. Theodosios who describes the persecution of the Greeks of Marmora which includes their deportation, assassinations and beatings, separation of family members, deprivation of adequate food, abduction of Greek girls by Turks and the destruction of their schools and churches.
+This 13 page document comprises the testimony of Mr P. Theodosios who describes the persecution of the Greeks of Marmora and describes their deportation, the assassinations and beatings, separation of family members, deprivation of adequate food, abduction of Greek girls by Turks and the destruction of their schools and churches.

 Persecution of the Greeks in Turkey since the Beginning of the European War.